nccshecodes/shecodes-2020/src/index.md

 <p>
   The startup journey was not easy and I made the difficult decision to resign from TreatOut in May 2019.
 I gathered my thoughts rebranding as myFeastOut and gave myself time to recover from burnout.
-Perhaps at some point soon, I'll pick up the project again.
+Perhaps I'll pick up the project again, but I'm not there yet.
 </p>
 <p>
   In the meantime, I write about the journey of making the transition from a solo,